tchx84/Gameeky/docs/basics/en/index.md

 ## The scene editor

-The scene editor lets users create and modify scenes.
+The scene editor lets users create and modify game worlds.
 It serves as the initial and simplest form of no-code creation experience in Gameeky.

 To edit an existing Scene, click on the *Edit* button of the project from the launcher.
 To create a new scene it's recommended to start off an existing project such as a thematic pack.
 Follow these steps to add a new Scene: